jaredkc/linked-text-widget/README.md

 Linked Text Wigdget
 ===================

-A text widget for WordPress that provides an option to add a link the widget title.
+A text widget for WordPress that provides an option to add a link to the widget title.